ahmed-almouna/Courier-Management-System/README.md

 * Download and extract the zip folder, or clone the repository `git clone https://github.com/ahmed-almouna/Courier-Managment-System.git`.
 * Open the installed folder.
 * Run the program by executing the .exe in command line or  running the solution in Visual Studio.
+* Use the menu shown to use the program!